jrsmith3/ibei/doc/index.rst

 Prerequisites
 -------------
-The `ibei` module is implemented in python and depends on `numpy <http://www.numpy.org>`_, `astropy <http://www.astropy.org>`_, and `sympy <http://sympy.org/en/index.html>`_.
+The :mod:`ibei` module is implemented in python and depends on `numpy <http://www.numpy.org>`_, `astropy <http://www.astropy.org>`_, and `sympy <http://sympy.org/en/index.html>`_.
 It isn't required, but I recommend installing `ipython <http://ipython.org>`_ as well.
 These packages and more are available via Continuum Analytics's `anaconda <http://continuum.io/downloads>`_ distribution.
 Anaconda is likely the quickest way to get set up with the prerequisites.

 ibei installation
 -----------------